christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Activities/README.md

 2. Give you opportunities to *ask me questions* about how we can use these programs to *analyse* data and *present results*.

-    - Not only will this be useful for you, but it will also allow me to determine if I need to explain certain topics in more detail to the whole class.
+Not only will asking me question be useful for you, but it will also allow me to determine if I need to explain certain topics in more detail to the whole class.

 For each activity I will give you an *objective*, some goal that you will try to accomplish.
 To achieve this goal I *will not* give you step-by-step instructions.
 Instead you will need to *rely on the recourses* I've made available to you, including: